“Le langage est source de malentendus.” (Language is a source of misunderstanding.) ― Antoine de Saint-Exupéry

 Note to self 📝

 There’s even more to consider too.
 Different age groups, operating systems on devices, and levels of internet accessibility can all impact how people within a culture interpret emojis.
 New emojis also come out each year (here’s the 2019 list).
-So before you hit send next time, take a moment to think (🤔), otherwise you may get a puzzled or mocking (also 🤔) reply.
+So before you hit send next time, take a moment to think (🤔).
+Because otherwise you may get a puzzled or mocking (also 🤔) reply.